June 19, 2018

 Mountain landscape

-My first new memories began when I landed in Anchorage.
-My flight was delayed so I had some extra time.
+My first new memories in Alaska began when I landed in Anchorage.
+My flight was delayed, so I had some extra time.
 I ate a reindeer hot dog.
-There might have been a mild difference from a regular one, I couldn't really tell.
+There might have been a mild difference from a regular one, but I couldn't really tell.
 I walked to one of the wings of the airport where I didn't have to go through inspection to get to my connecting flight.

 The plane held maybe 30 people.
-From outside the gate you could see this small aircraft and some beautiful mountains in the background with snow covering the tops of them.
+From outside the gate, you could see this small aircraft and some beautiful mountains in the background with snow covering the tops.
 It was very picturesque.

 Tidal flats and waterways

-As we flew through the air I got my first glimpse of what the landscape looked like.
-If Minnesota is the land of 10,000 lakes, then Alaska is the land of 10 million ponds at least.
-The area near the ocean seemed like some mixture of land and water, maybe full of marshes or swamps.
-But what did I know, all I saw was little water pockets everywhere.
+As we flew through the air, I got my first glimpse of what the landscape looked like.
+If Minnesota is the land of 10,000 lakes, then Alaska is the land of 10 million ponds.
+The area near the ocean seemed like a gradient of land and water, full of marshes and swamps.
+But what did I know?
+All I saw was little water pockets everywhere.

 The tide shift was immense.
-From the plane I couldn't tell where the ocean began and what was mud, or where the shoreline was.
-If it even existed since it changed so much.
-But from above you could see the fractals in the mud, these little crevasses that formed the same pattern over and over again.
+From the plane, I couldn't tell where the ocean began, what was mud, and where the shoreline was.
+It was hard to distinguish between the three since the tide changed so much.
+From the sky, you could see the fractals in the mud, these little crevices that formed the same pattern over and over again, repeating forever.

 Coastal patterns